Here is my favourite room from my Greg’s Condo project.

 There were two small end tables but they were not really the correct finish for the room.

-I painted these using Rustoleum Silver spray paint.
-When I did the first one, I sanded it down ,and then sprayed.
+I painted these using Rustoleum Metallic spray paint.
+When I did the first one, I sanded it down ,and then sprayed it.
 But because it is a very thin veneer over MDF, it wore down to the particle board very easily.
-So, for the second one I primed it instead, and then spray painted.
+So, for the second one I primed it with Zinsser Primer instead, and then spray painted it.
 This is the better method.
 Here is what they look like painted

 The bedding I purchased online from Joss and Main/Wayfair.
 I love online shopping, especially when they ship for free.
 If you like this bedding you can find it here